 The Valve Index review: The next generation of headsets is here.
-The Valve Index, HTC Vive Cosmos and the Reverb G2 are the latest arrivals in an ever expanding list of VR HMDs.
+The Valve Index, HTC Vive Cosmos, HP Reverb G2 and the Oculus Quest 2 are the latest arrivals in an ever expanding list of VR HMDs.
 In this review, we’ll take a closer look at the Index.

 If you already own the Valve Index and have misplaced your setup guide, you can download it here; Valve Index Setup Guide